GregBoero/kbn_vis_multigraph/README.md

 ## Development

+#### Minor
+- Change the logo of the graph to use a accurate one
+- Fix the TODO and FIXME in the Code
+#### Major
+- Add option Conditional Y-axis in order to condition the data displayed
+- Add some css to be more user friendly

 See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
 Once you have completed that, use the following npm tasks.